Charles Victor Thompson

-Charles Victor Thompson (born 13 June 1970) is an inmate sentenced to death in April 1999 and currently resides on Texas Death Row.
-He was sentenced to death for the murder of his girlfriend Dennise Hayslip, and her other boyfriend, Darren Cain, on 30 April 1998.
-Thompson made headlines in 2005 by escaping from Harris County Jail in Houston, Texas, after a re-sentencing hearing where he was sentenced to death for a second time, using a forged ID badge, claiming to be with the Attorney General's office.
+Charles Victor Thompson (born June 13, 1970) is an American convicted murderer who was sentenced to death in April 1999 for the murder of his girlfriend, Dennise Hayslip, and her other boyfriend, Darren Cain, on April 30, 1998.
+Thompson is currently on death row in Texas and is scheduled to be executed on January 28, 2026.

+Thompson made headlines in 2005 by escaping from the Harris County Jail in Houston, Texas, after a re-sentencing hearing where he was sentenced to death for a second time, using a forged ID badge, claiming to be with the Attorney General's office.
 He was captured four days later outside a liquor store in Shreveport, Louisiana where he was using a pay phone while intoxicated.
 He was able to get food and clothing, he told investigators, posing as a Hurricane Katrina evacuee.
 He also got money from Good Samaritans in Shreveport.

-Thompson is appealing his death penalty conviction as he states that there was insufficient evidence to support his capital murder conviction because intervening medical care was the direct cause of Dennise Hayslip’s death, not the actual shooting.
+Thompson is appealing his death penalty conviction as he states that there was insufficient evidence to support his capital murder conviction because intervening medical care was the direct cause of Dennise Hayslip's death, not the actual shooting.

 In 2008, a biography by Roger Rodriguez was released titled The Grass Beneath His Feet: The Charles Victor Thompson Story.
 In it, Rodriguez highlights the details regarding his escape, but he does not reveal how Thompson received a handcuff key.

 Thompson resides in solitary confinement on Death Row in Livingston, Texas at the Polunsky Unit.
 He writes on inmate blog Between the Bars.

 Thompson is featured in the fifth episode of the first season of the Netflix series I Am a Killer.

-Thompson was also featured in an episode of "Extreme Prison Breaks", entitled "Runaway Chuck", which first aired on the Documentary Channel on 15 August 2012.
+Thompson was also featured in an episode of "Extreme Prison Breaks", entitled "Runaway Chuck", which first aired on the Documentary Channel on August 15, 2012.

+Thompson received his death warrant on September 11, 2025, scheduling him to be executed by lethal injection at the Huntsville Unit on January 28, 2026.
+He is currently the first person scheduled to be executed in the United States in 2026.